Skip to main content

 Updated over a week ago

-If your industry requires compliance training or certification on any kind of regular schedule, then this is about to make your life so much easier.
+If your industry requires compliance training or certification on any kind of regular schedule, then Authors of your organisation's content can set a recurring option.

 1. Inside your content type's editor, go to the Release & Deadline step